Plusiina

 Human Relevance

 Major agricultural pests, particularly of soybean production in South and North America.
 Rachiplusia nu is the primary plusiine affecting soybean in Argentina, while Chrysodeixis includens is a major pest in the southeastern United States and Brazil.
-Control failures occur due to misidentification and differing susceptibilities between —C. includens has developed to multiple pesticides.
+Control failures occur due to misidentification and differing susceptibilities between —C. includens has developed resistance to multiple pesticides.
 The subtribe has been subject to extensive research on artificial rearing diets, with the McMorran diet successfully supporting development of multiple species.

 Similar Taxa